lostcomb/Wedding-Website/index.md

       You can also fly to Belfast, which is approximately a 1 hour 30 minute drive from the wedding.
   - title: Can I stay on the Tankardstown estate on the night of the wedding (Saturday)?
     answer: >
-      Yes, there are enough rooms on the estate for all of our guests to stay on the night of the wedding, at a bed & breakfast rate of 210 euros per room.
+      Yes, there are enough rooms on the estate for all of our guests to stay the night of the wedding, if they wish to, at a bed & breakfast rate of 210 euros per room.
 All of the rooms are temporarily being held for our guests, so please indicate on the RSVP form if you would like one so we can confirm how many rooms we will need with the venue.</br></br>
       Here are some alternative accommodation options recommended by the venue:</br></br>
       <ul>
         <li><a href="https://www.boynehouseslane.ie/">Boyne House</a></li>